CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-3.md

 ### Task 2: Health & Fitness embeddings

+In this task, you will generate text and image embeddings using Azure AI Foundry and apply prompt templates to enhance health-related contextual understanding.

 1. Click on the **2-embeddings.ipynb** link to proceed with the next notebook.

    ![](../images/ai7.png)